 When it comes to vow renewals, there are not really a lot of rules.
 It’s about expressing your love for each other and your continued commitment to your marriage in a way that is uniquely you.
 However, there are five general do’s and don’ts to keep you on the right track with common etiquette to get you started planning your vow renewal:

 Do feel free to wear a white dress.
-Or any other color that please you for that matter!
+Or any other color that pleases you for that matter!

 The days of white being reserved for virgin brides are long gone.
 You can feel free to wear whatever color, be it white, black, red, champagne or any other color your heart desires.
 Just select a style that suits your personality, figure, and the style of the vow renewal and makes you feel like a million bucks.
 If you wore a tulle and taffeta dress the first time that made you feel like a big marshmallow, now if your chance to go with something fitted and sophisticated.